jumski/jumski/README.md

   * Declarative TypeScript DSL with strong DX for complex workflows
   - CLI Tools for working with the flow definitions
   - Client Library that uses Supabase Realtime to stream excecution status to browser (Work in progress!)
-  - Great documentation and developer experience
+  - Great documentation and exceptional developer experience

 ---

 ### 🤝 Let's Collaborate

-I'm open to working with teams building on Supabase who want:
+I'm open to working with:

+* Teams building on Supabase who want:
   * Early access to pgflow
   * Help implementing non-trivial workflows
   * Direct input into the roadmap via tight feedback loops

+* Developer tools companies focused on improving developer experience:
+  * Building intuitive, powerful developer tools
+  * Creating systems that prioritize great UX for engineers
+  * Delivering simple solutions to complex problems

 ---

 ### 💡 Interests

+* Developer experience and tooling - creating systems developers love to use
 * High-level system design and orchestration patterns
 * Functional programming (esp.
 Clojure)
 * Using relational databases as execution environments